PayOnlineSystem/PayOnlineSystem.github.io/en/googlepay.md

 * Call <a href="#/en/api?id=googlepay-method">GooglePay</a> method of PayOnline API
 * If you got Awaiting3DS, then you should pass extra 3ds authentication and call <a href="#/en/api?id=complete-method">Complete</a> method

-In order to process transactions using PayOnline you should specify next parameters:
+In order to process transactions via PayOnline gateway you should specify next parameters:

 ```kotlin
 val PAYMENT_GATEWAY_TOKENIZATION_PARAMETERS = mapOf(